ppy/osu-wiki/news/2022-07-25-mappers-guild-updates.md

 The guild is a way for mappers to earn rewards for mapping songs from osu!'s [Featured Artists](https://osu.ppy.sh/beatmaps/artists).
 In the last 5 years, the **Mappers' Guild** expanded to [its own website](https://mappersguild.com) and includes plenty of extra mapping-related opportunities!

-This article covers the biggest changes to the **Mappers' Guild** since [our last homepage update](https://osu.ppy.sh/home/news/2020-11-20-featured-artist-beatmap-updates-from-the-mappers-guild).
+This article covers the biggest changes to the **Mappers' Guild** since [our last home page update](https://osu.ppy.sh/home/news/2020-11-20-featured-artist-beatmap-updates-from-the-mappers-guild).
 The topics are unrelated to each other, so feel free to skip around:

 - [New beatmap packs and medals](#new-beatmap-packs-and-medals)
 - [Creating pre-release beatmaps for upcoming Featured Artists](#pre-release-beatmaps-for-upcoming-featured-artists)